 Attributes are key-value pairs which control various properties of

 nodes.
-Attributes are set with the :attribute
+Attributes are set with the :attribute special operator, in

 which the first argument is the node, the second argument is the